nmannheimer/Data-Whisperer/README.md

 5) Run a query to begin building visualizations!
 Queries can include 'Show me sales by region', 'Lets see average profit by order date', or 'Show me sales by sub-category as a gantt bar'.

 6) Some features such as multiple dimensions and measures on rows and columns, maps and scatter plots, sorting, and calculations are not yet availible, but may be added in future releases.
+Support for Tableau Data Extracts is also planned.

 ### Common Issues: